 Have you provided support and training for teachers and TAs so that they understand how to work together effectively?

-How will you ensure that teachers do not reduce their support or input to the pupils supported by TAs?
+How will you ensure that teachers do not reduce their support or input to the learners supported by TAs?

 Have you considered how you will evaluate the impact of how you deploy your TAs?